High-frequency Active Auroral Research Program: In popular culture

 The HAARP facility appears in the 2004 video game X-Men Legends.
 In the game, the X-Men track the Brotherhood of Mutants to HAARP.
-The facility is significantly different from its real life counterpart, with snowy valleys around it and vast ice tunnels below.
+The facility is significantly different from its real life counterpart, with snowy valleys around it and vast icy tunnels below.
 It is guarded by an extensive security force, including armed guards and tanks.
 The X-Men eventually locate the Brotherhood and learn that sensitive information, including the location of Magneto's imprisonment, is kept in the HAARP computers.